cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   Scalar `k`.
 - ScalarBaseMult(k): Outputs the scalar multiplication between Scalar `k` and the group generator `B`.
+- SerializeElementAsSecret(A): Maps an `Element` `A` to a fixed-length byte array.
+This function is used to produce a shared secret for Diffie-Hellman operations performed on the group.
 - SerializeElement(A): Maps an `Element` `A` to a canonical byte array `buf` of fixed length `Ne`.
 This function raises an error if `A` is the identity element of the group.